 |School Highlight: Faculty members include Pulitzer Prize winners.|

 Boston University is a private, not-for-profit university that ranked 42nd on U.S. News & World Report's list of best national universities in 2015.
 The university's photojournalism program is offered as a graduate area of study.
 Students explore the basics of online, print and broadcast media, as well as the creation of news stories using photos.
 Coursework covers topics in news and reporting, communication processes, photography and multimedia productions.

 2. Rochester Institute of Technology in Rochester, NY

-The Rochester Institute of Technology (RIT) is a private school that ranked as the seventh-best regional university in the North by U.S. News & World Report in 2011.
-Additionally, the university also ranked among the 'Best Northeastern Colleges' by The Princeton Review for the same year.
-Undergraduates at RIT can pursue a Bachelor of Fine Arts in Professional Photographic Illustration and Photojournalism, which will require the purchase of a digital SLR camera and professional light meter.
+The Rochester Institute of Technology (RIT) is a private school that ranked as the eighth-best regional university in the North by U.S. News & World Report in 2015.
+Undergraduates at RIT can pursue a Bachelor of Fine Arts in Photographic and Imaging Arts, with a specialization in Photojournalism, which will require the purchase of a digital SLR camera and professional light meter.
 Once enrolled, they examine the principles of the imaging and photographic methods used to produce journalistic pieces.

 3. Corcoran College of Art and Design in Washington, D.C.

 |School Highlight: This program features internships with The Washington Post and U.S. News & World Report.|

 At the Corcoran College of Art and Design, a private fine arts school in the nation's capital, students can study with faculty members associated with National Geographic Magazine and the Washington Post.
 In the undergraduate photojournalism program, aspiring professionals have the chance to improve their technical skills while creating news stories, documentaries and photographic pieces.
 Courses include topics in color photography, light studies and optical culture.
 Students also receive training in multimedia technology.